BRICS: Bi-level feature Representation of Image CollectionS: More Implementation Details

-For more details about the Encoder, please refer to the official implementation\footnote{\href{https://github.com/CompVis/taming-transformers/blob/master/taming/modules/diffusionmodules/model.py}{https://github.com/CompVis/taming-transformers/blob/master/taming/modules/diffusionmodules/model.py}} of VQGAN~\cite{esser2021taming}.
-We use the same implementation but set the attention resolution from 64 to $\min(H_z,W_z)$ and the unit channel size as $32$.
+For more details about the encoder architecture, please refer to the official implementation\footnote{\href{https://github.com/CompVis/taming-transformers/blob/master/taming/modules/diffusionmodules/model.py}{https://github.com/CompVis/taming-transformers/blob/master/taming/modules/diffusionmodules/model.py}} of VQGAN~\cite{esser2021taming}.
+We use the same implementation but set the attention resolution from 64 to $\min(H_z,W_z)$ and the unit channel size to $32$.
+The maximum resolution ($r_{max}$) of feature grids is 32 if $H_z,W_z<=32$ and $r_{max}=64$ when $H_z,W_z=64$.

+In \autoref{fig:multi-resultion_feature_grids}, we also illustrate the process of feature retrieval and interpolation inside the multi-resolution feature grids by each slice of key code $q_{i,j}^s$.
+For each level $l$ resolution of the feature grid, we set the solution as $r_l$.
+The surrounding grid corners $x$ of $q$ are obtained by $\lfloor q_{i,j}^sr_l \rfloor$ and $\lceil q_{i,j}^sr_l \rceil$, where $r_l=r_{min}b^l, b=\exp(\frac{\ln r_{max} - \ln r_{min}}{L-1}), L=16$ as the total number of resolutions following the setting of InstantNGP~\cite{muller2022instant}.
+The ultimate index of in the feature grid on the current resolution is:

+where $\tau_k$ is the stride number of dimension $k$ and $T$ is the maximum allowed entry number of feature grids (in our default setting $C_{key}=1,T=2^{18}$).
+The total number of indices or corners is $2^{C_{key} + 2}$ and those retrieved values will be linearly interpolated by $F_{inp}$.